Country Guide: Egypt

 - Extra charges may be applied for the inspection of special items, including: alcohol, food, phones, paintings, etc.; check with agent for details.

-- Inspection fees and taxes are paid by the shipper.
+- Inspection fees and taxes are paid by the owner of the goods.

-- All private shippers not having a Letter of Guarantee must pay duties and taxes in cash.
+- All owners of the goods not having a letter of guarantee must pay duties and taxes in cash.

 - Vehicles and all audio visual goods must be loaded at the door of the container.